jsjoeio/joeprevite.com/content/blog/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 In JavaScript, we have to use seven keystrokes to declare a function.
 That’s a lot!
 But in Rust, we only need to write two: `fn`.
 How cool is that?
 We’re five keystrokes richer in Rust.

 ## What’s next?
-As previously mentioned, next up for me is [ Chapter 2 of the Rust Lang Book ](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html).
+As previously mentioned, next up for me is [Chapter 2 of the Rust Lang Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html).
 Here, they’ll walk us through programming a guessing game - hooray!
 I’m excited about this.

 The next blog post in this series will cover my notes on building my first real project in Rust.
-Until then, happy coding my fellow [ Rustaceans ](https://doc.rust-lang.org/book/ch01-01-installation.html?highlight=rustacean#troubleshooting)! 🦀
+Until then, happy coding my fellow [Rustaceans](https://doc.rust-lang.org/book/ch01-01-installation.html?highlight=rustacean#troubleshooting)! 🦀

 P.S. - I included a glossary and cheatsheet at the end here.
 Enjoy!